rshin1209/desres/README.md

 The content within includes the analysis of protein entropy based on trajectories from molecular dynamics simulations conducted on Anton supercomputers by D. E. Shaw Research.
 The use of this [simulation data](https://www.deshawresearch.com/downloads/download_trajectory_sarscov2.cgi/) in **any published work** should be acknowledged by including a citation to: **D. E. Shaw Research, "Molecular Dynamics Simulations Related to SARS-CoV-2," D. E. Shaw Research Technical Data, 2020.**

 # DESRES-ANTON-[15235444, 15235449, 15235455, 15256595, 15256598, 15256602]
-The dataset released by D. E. Shaw Research contains 6 500-μs simulations of SARS-CoV-2 NiRAN domain targeted peptides.
+The dataset released by D. E. Shaw Research contains six 500-μs simulations of SARS-CoV-2 NiRAN domain targeted peptides.
 D. E. Shaw Research utilized an in-house peptide-optimization workflow, which combines machine learning with free energy calculations, to predict β-hairpin peptides that would have high affinity for the N-terminal binding site on the nidovirus RdRp-associated nucleotidyltransferase (NiRAN) domain.
 Their workflow generated a series of amphiphilic peptides that contain both a hydrophobic surface, which in their computational model bound to the NiRAN domain, and a highly positively charged, arginine- and lysine-rich surface that faced away from the NiRAN domain.
 ![Picture1](https://github.com/rshin1209/desres/assets/25111091/ee9d10e4-506a-4598-af60-1792365ea567)
 **Table 1.
 Amino acid sequences of the peptides are presented.** In the sequence alignment, black font indicates that the residue is present in the wild-type peptide and red indicates that the residue is not present in the wild-type peptide.
 "Peptide-X-dis" labels denote crosslinked peptides.